-If our giving is really 'unto the Lord' - unto the Father, 'who seeth in secret' and before whose eyes everything is naked and open - then we shall be delivered from dishonesty and pretence.
+If our giving is really 'unto the Lord' - unto the Father, 'who sees in secret' and before whose eyes everything is naked and exposed - then we shall be delivered from dishonesty and pretence.
 He knows our income, appreciates our needs and reads our intentions.
 Ananias and Sapphira laid a part of the price of the land at the feet of the apostles.
 In that there was no wrong.
-But when the part was offered as though it were the whole, then it became lying to the Holy Ghost (Acts v.
-1-4).
-Let us endeavour to say as David did, 'I know also, my God, that Thou triest the heart and hast pleasure in uprightness.
-As for me, in the uprightness of mine heart I have willingly offered all these things' (1 Chr. xxix.
-17).
+But when the part was offered as though it were the whole, then it became lying to the Holy Spirit (Acts 5:1-4).
+Let us endeavour to say as David did, 'I know, my God, that you test the heart and have pleasure in uprightness.
+In the uprightness of my heart I have freely offered all these things' (1 Chronicles 29:17).

 Giving is not only an act prompted by various motives and dictated by definite responsibilities, but it is also a habit and a disposition of mind.
 In the same way withholding is a state of mind.
-Our Lord Jesus was on an equality with God, yet His disposition was not to grasp the privileges and prerogatives of His high station but to empty Himself (Phil. ii.
-6-9).
+Our Lord Jesus was on an equality with God, yet His disposition was not to grasp the privileges and prerogatives of His high station but to empty Himself (Philippians 2:6-9).
 Though He was rich yet He became poor for our sakes.
-Paul describes this action as 'the grace of our Lord Jesus Christ' and speaks of it in a context which suggests that the sincerity of our own love for Him and for His people will be proved by the way in which we give (2 Cor. viii.
-8, 9), just as He demonstrated and proved His love for the Father by His perfect obedience to the will of God.
+Paul describes this action as 'the grace of our Lord Jesus Christ' and speaks of it in a context which suggests that the sincerity of our own love for Him and for His people will be proved by the way in which give (2 Corinthians 8:8-9), just demonstrated and proved His love for the Father by His perfect obedience to the will of God.
 This was His 'mind'.
 No wonder that Paul urged that the same mind should be in us.
 It will engender in us a readiness in giving and a joy in so doing.